NightwindDev/Tweak-Tutorial/readme.md

 3. To begin creating a tweak, run the command `$THEOS/bin/nic.pl`.
 If this does not work, you have probably set up Theos incorrectly.
 Please go back to step 1 and fix your installation.
       - This should show different options, one of them being `iphone/tweak`.
 This option will have a number next to it, which you type in to select that option.
+      - After that, the terminal will prompt you with `Project Name (required):`, meaning "what is going to be the name of your tweak?"